carpentries-incubator/hpc-intro/setup.md

     You can now click "Begin Import".
     When the process is done,
     you can click "Continue to repository" to visit your newly-created repository.

+    Through the Github interface you can begin to edit and

-7. Clone your newly-created repository to your desktop:
+7. If you want to work on the lesson from your local machine, you can now clone your newly-created repository to your computer:

     ~~~
     $ git clone -b gh-pages https://github.com/timtomch/data-cleanup.git
     ~~~
     {: .source}

-    Note that the URL for your lesson will be different than the one above.
+    Note that the URL for your lesson will have your username and chosen repository name.

 8. Go into that directory using: